 Why did you decide to give a concert?

 We decided we wanted to surprise one of our group member’s mum, who has been in isolation for months, and it grew from there.
 It has been a tough time for everyone.
 Personally, I work in the tourist industry, so I haven’t worked for months.
 Many of the ensemble work in medicine, so they have had to cope and adapt to a new way of dealing with patients.
 When we met up, no one complained about their situation.
-We all knew someone who was worse off than us: isolated friends, elderly relatives, etc. That seems to be the prevailing attitude in the city.
+We all knew someone who was worse off than us: isolated friends, older relatives, etc. That seems to be the prevailing attitude in the city.

 We are by no means accomplished musicians, but it turned out that people desperately wanted to hear live music — and it’s even better when it arrives at your front door on electric scooters!
 It was festive, with children dancing in the street.
 Someone commented that it was the first live music they had seen since March.